 A human resources information system (HRIS) costs $100 per user per month on average.
-Even though it’s pricey, companies invest in them because an HRIS increases employee retention and engagement.
+Even though it’s pricey, companies invest in them because an HRIS increases employee retention and employee engagement.
 But if no one knows how to use the HRIS, and your employees spend too much time trying to figure out how to use it, then it becomes a huge waste of money.

 To successfully implement your new system, you can create an effective and easily scalable HRIS training program for your employees with a digital adoption platform (DAP).
-And when your HRIS is fully implemented and automating payroll, accounting, and management processes, your human resource (HR) department can start focusing on other HR initiatives to increase your company’s overall success.
+And when your HRIS solution is fully implemented and automating payroll, accounting, and management processes, your human resource (HR) department can start focusing on other HR initiatives to increase your company’s overall success.

 A DAP Is the Only Tool You Need for Successful HRIS Training and Implementation